CiscoSecurity/tr-05-serverless-google-chronicle/aws/README.md

 We have already compiled the
-[policy file](ZappaLambdaExecutionPolicy.json) with a much smaller set of permissions intended exactly for our particular use case (i.e. implementation of Threat Response Serverless Relay APIs).
+[policy file](ZappaLambdaExecutionPolicy.json) with a much smaller set of permissions intended exactly for our particular use case (i.e. implementation of SecureX Threat Response Serverless Relay APIs).
 You just have to create an AIM role per each deployment (i.e. a unique `profile_name` + `stage` combination) and attach this policy to the role by going through the following steps: